-While you can find many journalism schools worldwide, some universities are famous for their high-quality training and facilities for their students and produce many award-winning broadcast journalists.
-In this article, we will be looking at the best broadcasting schools in the world!
+While there are many journalism schools worldwide, some universities are especially well known for their journalism, communication, multimedia, and broadcast-related training.
+In this article, we will be looking at some of the best broadcasting schools in the world!

 Top Broadcasting Schools in the World